 Born Stefani Joanne Angelina Germanotta to parents of Italian heritage, the singer got her stage name when producer and co-writer Rob Fusari compared her vocal style to Freddie Mercury, the legendary lead singer of Queen.
-Fusari nicknamed her Gaga after Queen's hit "Radio Gaga"
+Fusari nicknamed her Gaga after Queen's hit "Radio Gaga"; the name stuck.

 Later on the same show, Ellen congratulated Gaga for being the rare pop star who actually sings rather than lip-synching when she performs live.
 "Aren't we supposed to sing?"
 Gaga laughed.
 "Isn't that part of the gig or something?"